How Thermo King Fresno & Turlock Identifies and Shares Best Practices Across Six Locations

 Kevin Niles is the VP of Administration and wears a lot of different hats at Thermo King Fresno & Turlock.
 His roles range from Controller to IT, and everything in-between.
 We sat down and talked to him about how they identify and share best practices across their popular locations in the heart of the Golden State.

-transportation.
+Kevin: “Our business is different because we have a focus strategy on temperature control for transportation.
 Understanding our segment is especially important in California, with all of the rules and regulations for emissions.
 There are always more requirements for refrigeration in the transportation of product.
 This includes everything from frozen goods down to fresh fruit and vegetables from out in the fields.”

 What would you say is the toughest part of your job?